groovy-tutorial/groovy-tutorial/manuscript/08/08_03_PropertiesFields.md

 Just as we saw [with variables](#chvariables_datatypes), properties can be defined with a specific data type, rather than with a dynamic type.
 The code below redefines the `Person` class with typed properties:

-{title="A basic person class with three typed properties",lang=groovy}
+{title="A basic person class with three typed properties",lang=Java}
     class Person {
         String name
         String email